linspector/uplink/README.md

 databases is in planning in conjunction with the Gtk+ frontend.
 I use sqlite3 only because I can move fast-forward.

-## TODO
+## TODO (in no particular order)

  - A lot... :)
+ - Make all config vars as ARGS and vice versa.
+ARGS have higher priority.
+Chain: default -> config -> ARGS.
- - Parallelize queries using threads to improve performance
+ - Parallelize queries using threads to improve performance; Does not work using SQLite because of exclusive access to the database
- - SQL server backend
+ - SQL server backend; PostgreSQL?
+Or peewee ORM to support PostgreSQL, MySQL and SQLite.
- - Gtk+ frontend
+ - Gtk+ frontend. wxGlade?
  - ~~A cron mode to not let uplink run in an endless loop to be scheduled and executed by cron.~~
  - A daemon mode to be a real UNIX daemon.
-For now, it's just "sleep" based.
+For now, it's just sleep() based.
- - Platform independence
+ - Always keep platform independence in mind but not if uplink looses nice features on Linux.